Norm Benning: 2021–2022

 Benning would announce plans to attempt the full 2021 NASCAR Camping World Truck Series schedule.
 Shortly after, Benning would start a fundraising campaign called "Racing With The Ultimate Underdog".
 Benning would pick up sponsorship from MDF A Sign Company heading into Daytona, and, after several years of running a plain paint scheme, Benning would add red and yellow accent to his truck.
-Benning would just miss out on qualifying for the season-opening race, but by finishing in the top-forty in points in 2020, Benning would make the second race at the Daytona Road Course, thanks to NASCAR's no qualifying for the majority of the 2021 season.
+Benning would just miss out on qualifying for the season-opening race, but by finishing in the top forty in points in 2020, Benning would make the second race at the Daytona Road Course, thanks to NASCAR's no qualifying for the majority of the 2021 season.
 Benning would take advantage of Camping World CEO Marcus Lemonis' offer of $15,000 to any team that ran in Las Vegas and Atlanta with Camping World and Overton's paint schemes.
-After lackluster results most of the season, Benning was able to score a top-twenty finish at Knoxville despite being involved in a late accident.
+After a lackluster season, Benning was able to score a top-twenty finish at Knoxville despite being involved in a late accident.
 At Gateway, Benning was notified by officials that his truck's nose was no longer legal, forcing him to withdraw.
 Benning would show at the second Darlington race with a new nose.
 Benning would score another top-twenty, a seventeenth, at Talladega, with new sponsorship from Cross-Eyed Owl Brewing.
 For the season finale race, Benning was able to get a Niece Motorsports prepared truck, along with an Ilmor engine.
 However, problems before qualifying plagued the 6 team, and Benning turned the slowest lap, resulting in a DNQ.
 Benning did say he and his team would be back in 2022.

 Prior to the start of the 2022 season, NASCAR introduced an updated body style for the Truck Series, starting at Daytona.
-The 2019-2021 bodies would still be legal at all tracks except Daytona and Talladega.
+The 2019–2021 bodies would still be legal at all tracks except Daytona and Talladega.
 Benning, unable to afford the new body, would skip the season opener at Daytona, the first time he had done so since 2008.
 Benning and the team would not appear until the second annual Bristol Dirt Race, bringing sponsorship Circle B Diecasts aboard.
 Benning would fall short in his heat race, leaving him as one of the two DNQs.
 Despite the setback, Circle B agreed to return to the team for Knoxville, which again, Benning missed.
 Driver and team's next attempt would come at Pocono Raceway, but rain washed out qualifying, again leaving the No. 6 on the outside looking in.
-Missing Pocono would also break the three-way tie between Benning, Matt Crafton and Johnny Sauter for most starts at Pocono.
+Missing Pocono would also break the three-way tie between Benning, Matt Crafton, and Johnny Sauter for most starts at Pocono.
 Benning would make one last attempt at Richmond, again falling short of qualifying.